On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Electromagnetic Nature of the Photon and Electron (or Positron)

-Here it is important to emphasize that, although the field given in Eq.(8) is normalized for only one photon, it is still a classical field of Maxwell in the sense that its value oscillates like a classical wave [Eq.(8)]; the only difference here is that we have considered a small amplitude field for just one photon.
+Here it is important to emphasize that, although the field given in Eq.(1) is normalized for only one photon, it is still a classical field of Maxwell in the sense that its value oscillates like a classical wave [Eq.(1)]; the only difference here is that we have considered a small amplitude field for just one photon, given in the Fock space.

-Actually, the amplitude of the field ($e_0$) cannot be measured directly.
-Only in the classical approximation (macroscopic case) where we have a very large number of photons ($N\rightarrow\infty$), can we somehow measure the macroscopic field $\vec E$ of the wave.
-Therefore, although we could idealize the case of one single photon as if it were a Maxwell electromagnetic wave of small amplitude, Eq.(8) is still a classical solution since the field $\vec E$ presents oscillation.
+Actually, the amplitude of the microscopic field ($e_0$) cannot be measured directly.
+Only in the classical approximation (macroscopic case), where we have a very large number of photons ($N\rightarrow\infty$), can we somehow measure the macroscopic field $\vec E$ of the wave.
+Therefore, although we could idealize the case of one single photon as if it were a Maxwell electromagnetic wave of small amplitude, Eq.(1) is still a classical solution since the field $\vec E$ presents oscillation.